joshbickett/joshbickett/README.md

 ### Hi there 👋

 Welcome!
-I am a software engineer at [HyperWrite](https://hyperwriteai.com), where we are building LLM-based writing tools.n addition, we've explored the automation of web tasks with an [AI agents](https://venturebeat.com/ai/hyperwrite-unveils-breakthrough-ai-agent-that-can-surf-the-web-like-a-human/).
+I am a software engineer at [HyperWrite](https://hyperwriteai.com), where we are building LLM-based writing tools.
+In addition, we've explored the automation of web tasks with an [AI agents](https://venturebeat.com/ai/hyperwrite-unveils-breakthrough-ai-agent-that-can-surf-the-web-like-a-human/).

-In my personal projects, I am currently exploring Visual Language Models (VLMs) capabilities to [operate computers](https://venturebeat.com/ai/the-self-operating-computer-emerges/) and [play games](https://www.youtube.com/watch?v=9Znt4dMAB7U).
+On the side, I am exploring Visual Language Models (VLMs) capabilities [operating computers](https://venturebeat.com/ai/the-self-operating-computer-emerges/) and [playing games](https://www.youtube.com/watch?v=9Znt4dMAB7U).

 I am also wrapping up the [Deep Learning Specialization](https://www.deeplearning.ai/deep-learning-specialization/) at DeepLearning.ai.
 I am interested in collaborating on research projects exploring VLMs' ability to reason and play games.